Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Masquerain.md

 ---
 Ability1: Intimidate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME284.png
+BookShinyImageName: HOME284_s.png
 BoxSprite: SRD-BoxSprite-masquerain.png
+DexCategory: Eyeball Pokemon
+DexDescription: "Their antennas look like terrifying eyes.
+Masquerains can fly in\
+  \ any direction like a helicopter, but their wings are soft and fragile, so they\
+  \ can\u2019t fly when it\u2019s raining.
+They cling to trees at night to sleep."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 8
+  Feet: 2.6
+  Meters: 0.8
 HiddenAbility: Unnerve
 HomeSprite: SRD-HomeSprite-masquerain.png
 Learnset: '[[SRD-Masquerain-Learnset]]'
 Legendary: 'No'
 Name: Masquerain
 Number: 284
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Bug
 Sprite: masquerain.png
 Type1: Bug
 Type2: Flying
+Weight:
+  Hectograms: 36
+  Kilograms: 3.6
+  Pounds: 7.9
 ---

 #PokeroleSRD/Pokedex